Table of Contents

 Byron Young is the founder of CordaRoy’s.
 He had no previous experience in furniture design or manufacturing.
 Young was employed by a business specializing in liquidating businesses when he developed the convertible beanbag that inspired CordaRoy’s story.

 Young operates CordaRoy’s and is its owner and operator after two decades.
-Young realized that his bean bag would be a more comfortable bed alternative to the sofa when he realized he didn’t have enough room for his unexpected guests.
+Young realized his bean bag would be a more comfortable bed alternative to the sofa when he didn’t have enough room for his unexpected guests.
 It was then the convertible bean bag was born.

 Byron discovered he could not buy a bean bag/mattress combination.
 The bean bag performed the functions of a mattress wonderfully.